-GPU drivers are known to cause issues, especially if there is a conflict with the recent update for Windows.
-It is always a good idea to keep the drivers updated if you get a prompt.
+GPU or Display drivers are known to cause issues, especially if there is a conflict with the recent update for Windows.
+It is always a good idea to keep the video card drivers updated if you get a prompt.

 That said, if the problem occurred because of the update, then you can choose to rollback.
-The option is available in the device manager.
+The option is available in the Control Panel > Device manager.